dengking/compiler-principle/docs/Books/龙书/5-Syntax-Directed-Translation/5.1-Syntax-Directed-Definitions/index.md

 >
 > geeksforgeeks [Compiler Design | Syntax Directed Definition](https://www.geeksforgeeks.org/compiler-design-syntax-directed-definition/)

 A *syntax-directed definition* (SDD) is a context-free grammar together with **attributes** and **rules**.
 Attributes are associated with grammar symbols and rules are associated with productions.
 If `X` is a symbol and `a` is one of its attributes, then we write `X.a` to denote the value of `a` at a particular parse-tree node labeled `X` .
-If we implement the nodes of the parse tree by records or objects, then the **attributes** of `X` can b e implemented by data fields in the records that represent the nodes for `X` .
+If we implement the nodes of the parse tree by records or objects, then the **attributes** of `X` can be implemented by data fields in the records that represent the nodes for `X` .

 Attributes may be of any kind: numbers, types, table references, or strings, for instance.
 The strings may even be long sequences of code, say code in the intermediate language used by a compiler.

 > NOTE:
 >